Audits & Assurance Services

 Agreed-Upon Procedures (AUP)

 Understand that a full audit is not always required, but there is value in testing your company’s inventory, financials, accounts, operations, policies, and other data.
-HRSS has years of experience working within your industry, and we can help you decide whether an AUP or an audit is the best option that fits the needs of your business and its stakeholders.

 An agreed-upon procedures (AUP) engagement uses procedures similar to an audit, but on a smaller scale.
 Different from an audit, no formal opinion will be provided on whether the company’s financial statements have been prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP), but our clients receive a detailed report on the procedures and an analysis of our findings used to identify specific problems that require immediate action.

 AUPs boast several advantages over audits.
 An AUP engagement allows our clients the ability to choose only the procedures they feel are necessary, which offers them greater flexibility than a traditional audit and is more cost-effective.
-When performing an AUP, we also have the ability to target specific non-financial data that is outside the scope of a traditional audit such as a review of internal controls.

 • M&A due diligence

-• Requirement for income tax provisions
+• Require income tax provisions

 Contact our audit team for more information.